gh-o-st/cronos/README.md

 ## Support and Feedback

-If you encounter any issues, have questions, or would like to provide feedback, please visit our [support forum](https://your-plugin-support-forum) or contact us at [support@your-plugin-email.com](mailto:support@your-plugin-email.com).
+If you encounter any issues, have questions, or would like to provide feedback, please submit an [issue](https://github.com/gh-o-st/cronos/issues) on GitHub.

 ## Contributing

 We welcome contributions from the community!
-If you'd like to get involved in the development of Cronos, please check out our [GitHub repository](https://github.com/your-plugin-repo) for more information on how to contribute.
+If you'd like to get involved in the development of Cronos, please check out our [GitHub repository](https://github.com/cronos) for more information on how to contribute.

 ## License

-Cronos is released under the [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license.
+Cronos is released under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text) license.

 ---

-Thank you for choosing Cronos!
-With automated task management, secure API integration, and optional custom task addition, we aim to simplify and enhance wp-cron task execution for your WordPress site while prioritizing your data security and privacy.
-If you have any suggestions for improvements or feature requests, please don't hesitate to reach out.
+## Data Privacy

+At Cronos, we take data privacy very seriously.
+Unlike many other services, our approach is unique because we DON'T want your data.
+Your privacy is of utmost importance to us, and we have designed our plugin to minimize data collection and transmission.
+We only handle essential information required for task management, such as scheduling details and job counts.
+Rest assured that no personally identifiable information (PII) is collected or stored.
+Your data stays yours, and your privacy is respected.